aletss/schedules/README.md

 ## Teacher's restrictions
 * Classrooms: For infraestructure a teacher may not be able to use some specific classrooms.
-* Capacity: A teacher will only accept a limit amount of students.
+* Capacity: A teacher will only accept a limited amount of students.

 ## Student's restrictions
 * Classrooms: For infraestructure a student may not be able to use some specific classrooms.